Fort Mitchell Attorneys Draft Solid Business Contracts

 Well-drafted contracts are the heart of your business

 Every well-run business, regardless of the industry, is built on contracts.
 A contract is — or should be — the basis of every one of your significant business relationships: with your employees, partners, vendors, intellectual property licensees, co-owners, distributors, joint venturers, suppliers, contractors, lenders and landlords.
-At Hemmer DeFrank Wessels, PLLC, we meticulously draft these important documents for you, and we review and revise contracts presented to you by your trading partners.
+At Hemmer Wessels McMurtry PLLC, we meticulously draft these important documents for you, and we review and revise contracts presented to you by your trading partners.

 Employment contracts protect your company